sjdronkers/Railgorithms/README.md

 # Railgorithms

 Train companies are always looking to find the most efficient routes to cover all the stations and railways.
-With our program we are going to use two algorithms to come up with different solutions.
+With our program we implemented multiple algorithms to come up with a good solution.
+To come up with a good solution most connections have to be included in the routes of the trains.

 ## Getting Started